Katrine Lilleland

 People watching: A great place to observe Stavanger’s international atmosphere is Martinique.
 This friendly pub attracts a wonderful mix of people from all walks of life.

 Explore cool neighbourhoods: It’s great that more and more new and nice neighbourhoods are being developed in Stavanger.
 An example is Eiganes, where you’ll find the landmark Hermetikken, which houses a number of creative businesses and the brewery Stavanger Mikrobryggeri.
-Have lunch at the lovely Eg&du and stop for a pint at Lervig brewery pub in Ledaal Park.
+Stop by the Lervig brewery pub in Ledaal Park, or head to burger&beers in the city centre for a great atmosphere, friendly service, and delicious burgers.

 Fresh fish: Fishing, and especially herring fishing, is important to Stavanger.
 Local dishes – and stories – based on herring abound.
 It is often served pickled with different kinds of spices and flavours.
 Fisketorget is known for its divine fish soup and other fish dishes based on seasonal ingredients.
-You can also enjoy excellent fresh fish in season at Fish & Cow and Eg&Du.
+You can also enjoy excellent fresh fish in season at Fish & Cow.

 City farmers: Stavanger Ysteri is a local city dairy farm at the forefront of a growing movement towards local, organic food production in Norway.
 They only use raw milk for cheese production and deliver their products to the city’s restaurants by bike.

 Heavenly drinks: The cocktail bar Pjolter & Punsj oozes with personality.
-The name of the bar comes from two of the most popular Scandinavian mixed drinks throughout history – ask for them at the bar!
-The folks behind Pjolter & Punsj run another bar, which specialises in drinks based on Nordic spirits and gin.
-It’s called Gimlet and is located on the east side of the city.
-Be sure to check it out!
-For craft beer, try Lervig Local or Cardinal, which has northern Europe’s largest beer selection.
+The name of the bar comes from two of the most popular Scandinavian mixed drinks throughout history.
+For craft beer, you can go to Lervig Local or Cardinal, which has northern Europe’s largest beer selection.
+I also like Norvald vinbar for wine.

 While you’re here: There are plenty of more restaurants, cafes, and bars in Stavanger.